Volusia Speedway Park: Events

 The track currently hosts races from both the World of Outlaws Sprint Car and Late Model series, along with the DIRTcar UMP late model series, the Super DIRTcar Series Big-Block Modifieds and UMP Modifieds.
 In 2021, Daytona Beach Bike Week flat track events, sanctioned by American Flat Track, moved from Daytona to Volusia Speedway Park.
 In 2022, American Flat Track added a Biketoberfest race at Volusia.

 Winternationals

 Since 1972 Volusia Speedway Park’s showcase event has been the now branded DIRTcar Nationals.
 Originally a three-night event, it has grown to a three-week extravaganza of DIRTcar racing featuring the nation’s premier short-track racing divisions.
 Wayne Shugart claimed the first championship, and competition for the Gator Trophy has since marked the beginning of the short-track racing season.

 NASCAR events

 The NASCAR Southeast Series had run nine races in the complex between 1991 and 1998, the first eight events were on the 1/2 mile paved track.
-The last event, in 1998, was on the 3/8 mile recently paved oval but since it was converted back into dirt for 1999, the track was removed from Southeast schedule.
+The last event, in 1998, was on the 3/8 mile recently paved oval but since it was converted back into dirt for 1999, the track was removed from the Southeast schedule.

 From 1989 until 1992, the track hosted a NASCAR Busch Series race on the 1/2 mile layout.